Marshall walked off by Orono in state semifinal OT

 Marshall finishes its season at 11-1 with the loss.
 While many had lowered expectations for the Tigers after graduating a strong senior class from last year’s run to the state semifinals, Marshall again worked its way back to prove the doubters wrong and reach the state semifinals again for the third time in program history.

-The Tigers graduate a senior class that includes Stelter, Vierstraete, Maeyaert, Louwagie, Swenson, Leyton Wherry, Shep Jensen, Eli Weedman, Angel Chavarna, Aiden Bly, Dawson DeCamp, Jayden Randall, Ethan Mattison, Noah Kesteloot, Brock Swanson, Max Parks, Clayton Jones, Logan Eickhoff and Javier Valdovinos.
+The Tigers graduate a senior class that includes Stelter, Vierstraete, Maeyaert, Louwagie, Swenson, Aidan Erickson, Leyton Wherry, Shep Jensen, Eli Weedman, Angel Chavarna, Aiden Bly, Dawson DeCamp, Jayden Randall, Ethan Mattison, Noah Kesteloot, Brock Swanson, Max Parks, Clayton Jones, Logan Eickhoff and Javier Valdovinos.